Dr. Robert Privette - Veterinarian

-By his own admission, Dr. Privette and his wife, Kristin, raised four "wonderful" children (Sarah, Katie, Kyle and Vanessa), and since their brood is now grown, Kristi and Rob hike and golf: They can be found most summer evenings on Canyon Lakes golf course trying to get an elusive "dark par" at sunset or out on a trail somewhere in the cascade mountains enjoying this beautiful state that we live in.
+By his own admission, Dr. Privette and his wife, Kristin, raised four "wonderful" children (Sarah, Katie, Kyle and Vanessa), and since their brood is now grown, Kristi and Rob enjoy hiking, golfing and traveling.
+They can be found many summer evenings on Canyon Lakes golf course trying to get an elusive "dark par" at sunset or out on a trail somewhere in the cascade mountains enjoying this beautiful state that we live in.

 At Vista Veterinary Hospital, Dr. Privette practices small animal medicine along with avian exotic work, with a special interest in orthopedic surgery: He finds it "particularly challenging putting Humpty Dumpty back together again after an accident or injury."

 Dr. Kathy Batdorf - Veterinarian